 So once you’ve got an SVG file created, you can embed it on your website just like a normal image:

 Unfortunately, if you’re on WordPress, uploading an SVG file into your media library is not so easy.
 SVG files are disallowed by default, but the good news is, you can get around that by following these instructions, or by installing this plugin.

 Note that this only applies if you want to upload an SVG to your media library.
 If you’re fetching the image from an external source, it’ll display fine.

-So now you should understand the basics of SVG (I hope).
-As you should probably know, I’m not here to hold your hand every step of the way as you’re learning to program, so go out and do some exploring of SVG of your own.
+So now you should understand the basics of SVG (hopefully).
+Now go out and do some exploring of SVG of your own.

 Recommended Training – Treehouse